Exercises D

 Can we estimate h and \lambda using a standard method such as the maximum likelihood?

-Prove the theorem about the leave-one-out cross validation for “projective” linear smoothers, described in this slide.
+Consider the theorem on leave-one-out cross-validation for “projective” linear smoothers, as described in this slide.

-Then, show that the theorem is valid for the following estimators:
+Show that the theorem holds for the following estimators:

-1. Nadaraya-Watson estimator.
-Hint: use the fact that Nadaraya-Watson is “projective” almost by definition.
+1. Nadaraya–Watson estimator.
+Hint: use the fact that the Nadaraya–Watson estimator is “projective” almost by definition.

 In this exercise we will show that a function f(x) = \beta_0 + \beta_1 x + \beta_2 x^2 + \beta_3 x^3 + \beta_4 (x - \xi)_+^3 is a cubic spline, regardless of the values of \beta_0,\dots,\beta_4.